TuringLang/Turing.jl/doc/source/getstarted.rst

 Juno also needs the command line version installed.
 This IDE is recommended for heavy users who require features like debugging, quick documentation check, etc.

 JuliaBox is a free-installed Jupyter notebook for Julia.
 You can follow the following section to give a shot to Turing without installing Julia on your machine in few seconds.

-  **IMPORTANT**: as JuliaBox is still in beta version, it has a bug which will cause Turing fail to build from Jupyter.
-For installation of Turing on JuliaBox, please go to ``Console`` tab (from the navigation bar on the top), run ``PATH=/opt/julia-0.5.0/bin:$PATH; export PATH`` and install Turing from terminal (see next section).

-  **TIP**: you can copy the command from here and paste it into JuliaBox by right click on the virtual terminal and choose paste from browser.

 Turing
 ~~~~~~